Criminal Defense Lawyer

 Serious Criminal Defense Lawyer | Lee’s Summit Attorney | Felony

 A felony charge can result in serious consequences.
-Beyond a criminal record, a felony conviction can bring with it penitentiary time and/or fines or even the death penalty.
-When you are under investigation or facing felony charges, it is critically important to get an experienced criminal defense lawyer involved in your case as soon as possible.
+Beyond a criminal record, a felony conviction can bring with it penitentiary time in addition to possible fines, or even the death penalty.
+When you are under investigation or facing felony charges it is critically important to get an experienced criminal defense lawyer involved in your case as soon as possible.
 Miller & Terry Attorneys at Law are criminal defense lawyers with over 30 years of experience in investigations and criminal trials.

-Miller & Terry has served as a criminal defense lawyers in several cases that have caught media attention such as the case of a Missouri woman on death row, and the Kansas City Firefighters explosion case.
+Daniel Miller and Matthew Terry have served as criminal defense lawyers in several cases that have caught media attention, such as the case of a Missouri woman on death row and the Kansas City Firefighters explosion case.
 They have worked on several murder cases.
-Their experience as a prosecutor, a public defender and a state trooper gives Miller & Terry Attorneys at Law a better ability to anticipate what next moves or strategies law enforcement or prosecutors may take.
+Their prior experience as a prosecutor, a public defender and a state trooper gives Miller & Terry Attorneys at Law a better understanding of what to anticipate and what steps or strategies law enforcement, or prosecutors, may take during your case.
 This helps them to better protect the rights and interests of clients facing serious felony charges.

 If you need a felony lawyer, call us at (816) 875-0470.